This Unitranche Course can also be presented face to face in-house or via live in-house webinar.

 - Where’s the market now – current trends

-- Other margin protection measure – OID and floors
+- Other margin protection measures – OID and floors

 - Structuring the coupon